levante-framework/levante_translations/README_PARTNER_AUDIO_APPROVAL.md

 The Partner Audio Approval Tool is a streamlined interface designed for research partners to:
 - Review audio translations for their specific language
 - Listen to existing audio clips
+- Generate audio for items without audio files
 - Regenerate audio with custom text if needed
-- Approve audio clips for deployment
+- Approve audio clips for deployment (immediate approval workflow)
 - Search and filter items for efficient review

 ## Access